Europe’s Reskilling Systems, Ranked

 Proposed by Bruegel (von Weizsäcker & Wasmer) as a focus for the EU Globalisation Adjustment Fund; grounded in US Trade Adjustment Assistance precedent.

 Cover 50% of the wage difference between old Zone A and new Zone C salary for 2–3 years.
-For 500,000 workers over a decade at an average subsidy of €7,000/year, the cost: ~€3.5B annually — comparable to a single year of Germany’s COVID Kurzarbeit expenditure.
+For 500,000 workers over a decade at an average subsidy of €7,000/year, the cost: ~€3.5B annually, comparable to a single year of Germany’s COVID Kurzarbeit (short-time-work) expenditure.
 US TAA wage-insurance evidence (NBER WP 32464) shows displaced workers return to employment faster with no decline in job quality, and the scheme approaches fiscal neutrality once higher tax receipts and lower UI payments are netted.
 No European country currently operates such a scheme at scale; the existing EGF covers only a small, trade-specific slice of the design space.

 2. Kurzarbeit for AI Transition